maxi1134/Home-Assistant-Config/documentation/software.md

 My Home Assistant installation went through multiple iterations;
 From Generic X86 custom install, to a Home Assistant Container and, finally to a VM running the [Home Assistant Operating system](https://www.home-assistant.io/installation/generic-x86-64#install-home-assistant-operating-system) on top of a [Proxmox](https://www.proxmox.com/en/) host.

+#### Some notes;

+##### On users
+I try to create one "local access only" user per dashboard device as this allows me to know which tablet made what action and what moment.
+Thus offering more granularity in the logbook than a simple generic account for all dashboards.

 <table>
 <tr><th> VM Specs </th><th> Installed Software </th></tr>
 <tr><td>